blakeembrey/dombars/README.md

 DOMBars templates automatically unsubscribe listeners when a change happens.
 However, to unsubscribe the root DOM element you need to call the `unsubscribe` method on the returned DOM element.
 This is important since your listeners and helpers would otherwise not know to stop listening for changes, and would result in a fairly substantial memory leak over time.

+For custom helpers that need to be unsubscribed, a function is made available under `DOMBars.VM.unsubscribe`.
+Pass in the function that needs to be called to unsubscribe, and when the helper is destroyed the unsubscribe function will be called.

+### Events

+DOMBars will emit events during the contruction of every template.
+This allows the creation of some amazing plugins and optimized attaching of event listeners to the DOM, since you no longer need to do DOM traversal.
+During any template execution, you can access the the current execution context on `DOMBars.VM.context`.

+To listen to events, you can subscribe using the regular `DOMBars.on` or `DOMBars.once` for a callback that should only run once.

+**createElement** (el)

+Triggered any time an element in the template is created.
+This occurs before the element has any attributes or is appended to the DOM.

+**createComment** (el)

+Triggered any time a comment node is created from the template.
+This occurs before the comment has been appended to the DOM.

+**setAttribute** (el, name, value)

+Triggered when an attribute is set on an element in the template.
+This occurs right before the attribute is set.

+**removeAttribute** (el, name)

+Triggered when an attribute is removed from an element in the template.
+This occurs right before the attribute is removed.

+**appendChild** (parent, child)

+Triggered any time a child node is appended to the template.
+This occurs before the child is actually appended.

+**domify** (dom)

+Triggered any time a Handlebars expression is transformed to DOM.
+This occurs whenever a Handlebars triple-stash is used as text.

+**textify** (node)

+Triggered any time a Handlbars expression is transformed into a text node.
+This will occur whenever a Handlebars expression is used as text.

 ## Examples

 ### Subscribers